Aston Villa Logo

 Aston Villa Logo 1886

-In 1886, Aston Villa had the first and only logo without a Scottish lion.
-It looks like a rectangular four-piece billboard complete with FORWARD tape.
-Each segment has its pattern: a chain of yellow rhombuses on a blue background or a black zigzag line dividing the space into two halves – red and yellow.
+In 1886, Aston Villa had its first and only emblem without the Scottish lion.
+It looks like a rectangular advertising shield of four segments, supplemented with a FORWARD ribbon.
+Each segment has its own pattern: a chain of yellow diamonds on a blue background or a black zigzag line dividing the space into two halves – red and yellow.

 1956